3/4/2025

 Chief Scientific Officer

 Yeah, happy to.
-Yeah.
-So, as you can see with the data itself in Q4, you know, Q4 was the best performance that we've had in, I would say over the last eight quarters on new trial acquisition.
+Yeah, so as you can see with the data itself in Q4, you know, Q4 was the best performance that we've had in, I would say, over the last eight quarters on new trial acquisition.
 And I think that's a manifestation of the improvement in the overall cell and gene spaces that relates to clinical trial activity.
-I do anticipate that we will see continued strong performance.
-So I would expect that 2025 will be stronger than 2024 on a new trial acquisition basis.
+I do anticipate that we will see continued strong performance, so I would expect that 2025 will be stronger than 2024 on a new trial acquisition basis.

 speaker

-Robert Stavanovic
+Robert Stavanovich

 Chief Financial Officer